-If you’ve ever lived with another female, you’ll be familiar with the idea of monthly, matching mood-swings, copy-cat cravings and house tampon shortages brought on by period syncing, en-masse.
+If you’ve ever lived with another female, you’ll be familiar with the idea of monthly, matching mood-swings, copy-cat cravings and house tampon shortages brought on by period syncing.
 For many women, it’s actually a nice thought to know that we’re all united by the power of our biological, menstrual clock.
 But is this idea actually rooted in scientific fact?
 Or is the concept of Aunt Flo paying group, female house visits nothing more than an urban legend?

 The first period syncing study